-Decodable Readers
+Predecodable and Decodable Readers

-Use the following list to find decodable texts that align with phonics instruction.
-The book numbers in the chart correspond to the Read On Your Own texts, and the Sicons correspond to decodable texts that are available on NGReach.com.
+Use the following list to find predecodable and decodable texts that align with phonics instruction.
+The book numbers in the chart correspond to the Read On Your Own Texts, and the 🕏 icons correspond to decodable texts that are available on NGReach.com.
+The online texts in Units 1 and 2 are predecodable; the remaining are decodable texts.